gaetansels/windows-server-nerdnest-lab-1/documentation.md

 A static IP address is required for the server to ensure it remains consistently reachable within the network.
 This is essential for services like Active Directory and DNS, which rely on a fixed address to function correctly.

-## post deployment , name and date config
+## post-deployment, name and date config

+First we give the server a simple hostname because if you are going to do changes and have to reuse the name a lot it helps.
+Once you have promoted the server, you cannot change the name unless you demote the domain controller.